Last updated on September 7th, 2023

-The blood sugar converter can execute either of the transformations, may it be mg/dL or mmol/L. The fasting blood sugar calculator lets an unrestricted amount of conversions and assists in transformation when sugar tests are carried out under special systems.
+The blood sugar converter can execute either of the transformations, whether mg/dL or mmol/L. The fasting blood sugar calculator lets an unrestricted amount of conversions and assists in transformation when sugar tests are carried out under special systems.

 - mmol/L unit is the molar concentration, also called millimolar (mM), which is equivalent to 18.0182 mg/dL.
 1 mmol/L is equal to 18.0182 mg/dL which denotes: Value in mg/dL (mmol/L to mg/dL) = Glucose value in mmol/L x 18.0182

-- In the United States, the miligrams per deciliter, mg/dL is given preference.
+- In the United States, the milligrams per deciliter, mg/dL is more commonly preferred.
 This is equivalent to 0.0555 mmol/L. 1 mg/dL = 0.055 mmol/L which means: Value in mmol/L (blood sugar mg dl to mmol l) = Glucose value in mg/dL x 0.0555

 Why are Blood Glucose Levels Significant?